MichaelOsarumwense/Treasure-Hair-Collections/README.md

 1. The ability for customers to add reviews.
 2. Checkout pages to include a field for customer to get delivery charges.
 3. The ability for users to view, agree and decline terms and condition.

-## Features Not Implemented

-1. Contact Page: I opted out of creating a contact page as most modern site provides users with contact details and modern users prefer to send a personal email or make a direct phone contact.
-The user however has the ability to click on the email icon and will be opened up in their mailbox with a predetrmined subject and contact email filled out.

 ---